MathewKJ2048/Wang-cube-circuit-simulator/design_doc.md

 - when in selection mode, selector start and end can be anything
 - if in any other mode, the selector has to be null, null
 - clipboard is decoupled from this all
+- actually, the selector need not be null, null in all other modes
+- it won't matter anyway, as long as shifting to select mode comes with a shift to null null

+## Nomenclature:

+- file (the file buttons)
+- clipboard (the five clipboard buttons and selector)
+- simulation (includes the animation)
+- view (zoom and grid)
+- mode (4 primary buttons)
+- cache (reload and sync)

+- editor (right side)
+- picker (left side)
+- preview (right top)